-How to create SharePoint 2013 reusable workflow
+Creating SharePoint 2013 reusable workflow

-Open SharePoint Designer and create reusable workflow in SharePoint 2010 platform type.
+Open SharePoint Designer and create a reusable workflow in SharePoint 2010 platform type.
 I have selected the content type Task.

 Now I will build SharePoint email notification workflow with the hourly schedule.

-You can learn more about the basics how to create SharePoint Designer 2013 workflow in this article.
+You can learn more about the basics how to create a SharePoint Designer 2013 workflow in this article.

 Then I add the “Pause until date” action and select the date variable from the previous action.